See, Play and Learn

 Symptoms may come and go.
 When you are having symptoms, it is called a flare.
 Flares can range from mild to severe.
 New symptoms may appear at any time.

-There is no single test to diagnose lupus, and it's often mistaken for other diseases.
+There is no specific test for lupus, and it's often mistaken for other diseases.
 So it may take months or years for a doctor to diagnose it.
 Your doctor may use many tools to make a diagnosis:

 - Medical history